-A relatively new innovation in sports nutrition is the use of nutritional supplements during training in the form of intra-workout drinks.
+A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

-Intra-workout supplements commonly feature either branched chain amino acids, essential amino acids or short chain peptides derived from hydrolyzed whey protein.
-The use of these is for their rapid absorption and the fact the body has a high requirement for essential amino acids, especially BCAA's during training.
-Advocates of intra-workout supplements argue by supplying these critical constituents of muscle tissue during a time when blood flow to working muscles and muscle tissue breakdown is at a high level, trainees can have faster intra-set recovery as well as faster recovery and less soreness the day after training.
+Intra-workout supplements commonly feature branched-chain amino acids, essential amino acids or short-chain peptides derived from hydrolysed whey protein.
+These are for their rapid absorption and the body's high requirement for essential amino acids, especially BCAA's, during training.
+Advocates of intra-workout supplements argue that supplying these critical constituents of muscle tissue when blood flow to working muscles and muscle tissue breakdown is at a high level.
+Trainees can have a faster intra-set recovery and quicker recovery and less soreness the day after training.

-In addition, many intra-workout supplements will include nutrients such as beta alanine (for improving muscle endurance), citrulline malate (a nitric oxide precursor and ergogenic aid particularly for aerobic activity) or nootropic complexes to enhance mood and combat stress.
-Anecdotal feedback suggests these products can be effective particularly for advanced athletes.
+Also, many intra-workout supplements will include nutrients such as beta-alanine (for improving muscle endurance), citrulline malate (a nitric oxide precursor and ergogenic aid particularly for aerobic activity) or nootropic complexes to enhance mood and combat stress.
+Anecdotal feedback suggests these products can be effective, particularly for advanced athletes.

 Commonly used nutrients included within pre-workout supplements include:

-- Ergogenics – Nutrients such as creatine, citrulline malate, beta alanine are used for their ability to increase strength, endurance and aerobic capacity.
+- Ergogenics - Nutrients such as Creatine, citrulline malate, and beta-alanine increase strength, endurance and aerobic capacity.

-- Amino Acids – The three Branched Chain Amino Acids are frequently to be found within pre-workout supplements.
+- Amino Acids - The three Branched Chain Amino Acids are frequently found in pre-workout supplements.

-Although appropriate for bodybuilders and recreational trainees, all athletes who compete in drug tested sports should ensure that their pre-workout supplements abide by rules laid down by their governing bodies as certain ingredients will be legal yet not permitted by athletic bodies.
+Although appropriate for bodybuilders and recreational trainees, all athletes who compete in drug-tested sports should ensure that their pre-workout supplements abide by rules laid down by their governing bodies.
+Certain ingredients will be legal yet not permitted by athletic bodies.
 Popular brands include Optimum Nutrition and GHOST supplements.

 Some of the supplements detailed below are banned in some sports.
 The current prohibited list of supplements is available from the World Anti-Doping Agency (WADA).